doyensec/burp-session-switcher/README.md

 You can use these rules to automatically update a session from a matching request received by the proxy.
 Read more on how to use them in [docs/auto_update_rules.md](docs/auto_update_rules.md).

 # :arrow_down: Installation
+You can simply download the latest `.jar` file release and import it in Burp.

 This extension needs at least Burp v2025.5.
 It will not work on older versions.

-# :computer: Building the Session Switcher extension from git
+## :computer: Building from git

 1. Install Java 21+.
 For example, in Debian-based distros: